LoginRadius/java-sdk/README.md

 Sott sott = new Sott();
 String sottResponse = sott.getSott(null);
 ```
-* If you want to validate your SOTT for long term then pass required timedifference in minutes.
+* If you want to validate your SOTT for long term then pass required time difference in minutes.
 * We recommend to use the below way to validate SOTT for a long term because it uses the server time not your system local time.

 ```